SherlockPsy/Life/MASTER_RUNTIME.md

-# MASTER_RUNTIME
+# MASTER_RUNTIME (v6)
-## Runtime Invocation and Lived Continuity
+## Runtime Invocation, Opportunity, Writing, Rendering, and Record Integrity

-Version: 5.0 (Constitutional Lock)
-Status: AUTHORITATIVE
+Runtime exists to **provide opportunities for writing** and to **record what is written**.
+Runtime does not decide what happens in the world.

 ---

 ## PREAMBLE

-This document defines **when** the system may produce output.

-It does NOT define:
-- what people think
-- what people feel
-- what people decide
+This Runtime governs how the system is invoked, how writing opportunities are created, how writing is recorded, and how rendering is produced.

+It must uphold the Constitution’s core physics:

+- Written text is the only reality.
+- Rendering is separate from existence.
+- Off-screen life is narrated, not simulated.
+- Initiative belongs to people, not the system.
-- how behaviour is selected
+- Invocation is not causation.

-Any attempt to encode cognition, motivation, fatigue, rhythm, or optimisation here is invalid.

-The runtime does not simulate life.
-It permits life to continue.
+- Time exists as context, not as a rule engine.
+- Summaries may exist only as non-authoritative reading aids.

 ---

 ## CORE ASSERTION

-> The Runtime decides **when a next beat may be written**.
-> It never decides **what that beat contains**.
+**Runtime only grants opportunities to write and faithfully records what is written.**

+Runtime must be:
+- blind to “story significance,”
+- blind to “pacing,”
+- blind to “what should happen,”
+- blind to “who should act.”

+Runtime must be able to do nothing (silence) without treating that as failure.

 ---

-## I. WHAT THE RUNTIME IS
+## I. WHAT THE RUNTIME IS (AND IS NOT)

-### I.1 Not a Scheduler
+### I.1 Runtime Is Not a Director

-The Runtime is NOT:
+Runtime MUST NOT:
+- choose moments,
-- a clock
+- evaluate relevance,
-- a tick loop
+- enforce narrative momentum,
-- a heartbeat
+- nudge outcomes,
-- a background process

-There is no time-based execution.

----
+- “keep things interesting,”
+- decide someone should act.

-### I.2 Not a State Machine
+### I.2 Runtime Is Not a Simulation

-The Runtime does NOT maintain:
-- internal state
-- counters
-- flags
+Runtime MUST NOT:
-- timers
+- simulate gradual change,
-- thresholds
+- advance hidden variables,
-- deltas
+- maintain meters/flags/counters,

-All state exists only as recorded text.

----
+- decay or refresh psychological state,
+- update the world in the background.

+Reality changes only when new text is written and recorded.

-### I.3 Not an Agent
+### I.3 Runtime Is Not a State Machine

-The Runtime does not:
-- interpret meaning
-- infer intent
+Runtime MUST NOT implement “if X then Y happens” world logic beyond:
+- validating input contracts,
-- reason
+- enforcing record integrity,
+- enforcing idempotency rules where specified,
+- enforcing security and correctness rules.

+### I.4 Runtime May Create Opportunities (Without Causing Outcomes)

+Runtime MAY create opportunities for writing by permitting invocation windows triggered by:
+- explicit external requests (user/system API calls),
+- content-agnostic time passage mechanisms,
-- evaluate outcomes
+- content-agnostic randomness.

-It does not “know” anything.
+However:
+- these triggers must never imply that writing must occur,
+- these triggers must never encode semantic meaning,
+- these triggers must never select outcomes.

 ---